QuantumUtils/quantum-utils-mathematica/README.md

 The installation places and/or symlinks files in your *`$UserBaseDirectory`/Applications* folder.

-## Using QuantumUtils Mathematica
+## Using QuantumUtils for Mathematica

-Packages from the QuantumUtils library can then be loaded by invoking the `Needs` function, for example:
+Packages from the QuantumUtils for Mathematica library can then be loaded by invoking the `Needs` function, for example:

-    Needs["QSim`"];
+    Needs["QuantumChannel`"];

-All packages provided by QuantumUtils can be loaded simultaneously by needsing QuantumUtils`:
+All packages provided by QuantumUtils for Mathematica can be loaded simultaneously by needsing QuantumUtils`:

     Needs["QuantumUtils`"]